Is this your first Christmas apart and are you really struggling with how to deal with it? Here’s some help.

 I separated from my partner at the beginning of this year.
 We were together for 10 years and have two children aged 8 and 6.
-This will be our first Christmas apart and I am really struggling with how to deal with it.
 My real problem is the fact that my partner and I were originally family friends and our families are really close.
 We normally get together over Christmas and my family (and his) expect us to carry on as normal.
 For the children’s sake, I’d love to do so and I could probably cope but for the fact that my ex has a new girlfriend and I’ve been told she’ll also be there.

 What should I do?

 This is a very difficult time for you as Christmas is a very emotional time for families.

 Over time you will create your own traditions, and ways to do things with your children that are unique and special to you and things will calm down, but your first Christmas is always a difficult and challenging time.

 Some of the questions I ask my clients are: